twonfi/jimmydin7.auth-ysws/README.md

 4. **Open Source**: Your code must be open source and available on GitHub.
 5. **Documentation**: Your code must be well documented and easy to understand.
 You should also be able to explain your code and the authentication flow in detail.
 6. **Fully Functional**: Your app must work for multiple users - not just a demo for one person.
 No frontend-only stuff.
 Real users, real accounts.
 It’s okay to use simple session/cookie tools (like Flask or Express sessions).
+7. **Coding Time Tracking**:  You must track all your coding time using Hackatime.
+A minimum of 6-10 hours of logged development time is required for your submission to be eligible.

 ## Tech-Stack